ssy-data/LiveIndex/README.md

 # LiveIndex
 `LiveIndex` is a data governance framework with distributed chameleon hash on Tendermint.
+Many Thanks for cooperation with Dr. Wu XY.

 # Getting started
 Test and Build an on-chain data index